-Beyond the modeling work performed by either LADCO or EPA, Alpine Geophysics has performed modeling on behalf of MOG which demonstrates that all monitors in the East attain the 2015 ozone NAAQS, except for a single monitor in Maryland.
-This modeling was undertaken to address the concerns about whether the LADO and EPA modeling with a 12 km grid is sufficiently refined to address the land/water interface issues, MOG undertook to run EPA's modeling platform at a finer 4km grid.
-A copy of the Technical Support Document containing these results is attached and identified as Exhibit A.
+Beyond the modeling work performed by either LADCO or EPA, Alpine Geophysics has performed modeling on behalf of MOG.
+To address the concerns about whether modeling with a 12 km grid is sufficiently refined to address the land/water interface issues, MOG undertook to run EPA's modeling platform at a finer 4km grid.
+A copy of the Technical Support Document 10 containing these results is attached and identified as Exhibit A.